Become a Trustee

-Conscientious Objectors Memorial Researcher & Project Assistant: This person will conduct research into the stories of conscientious objectors from the UK from First and Second World Wars and or forge links with contemporary movements of conscientious objectors abroad, write about these on the project website and publish on our social media as well as provide administrative support to the the Project Coordinator
+Conscientious Objectors Memorial Researcher & Project Assistant: This person will conduct research into the stories of conscientious objectors from the UK from First and Second World Wars and or forge links with contemporary movements of conscientious objectors abroad, write about these on the project website and publish on our social media.

 BLOGGING and WRITING FOR PEACE & JUSTICE NEWS.
 Are you a writer with a passion for peace and justice?
 Join our P&J News team.
 Topics we publish on fall within the broad areas of Nonviolence, Peacebuilding, Conflict Resolution, Human Rights and Ecological Sustainability.

 SOCIAL MEDIA: Developing and implementing a social media strategy to promote the Centre, serve our projects and drive traffic toward membership and fundraising.
 Producing social media posts, including memes and videos to promote our message and events.

 FUNDRAISING RESEARCH ASSISTANT: This role involves conducting research into funders and funding opportunities that match our programme, project and Centre development and operational needs.

-POLICY RESEARCHER AND WRITER: This position involves exploration and identification of policy areas within our aims and objectives, carrying out in depth research and drafting policy papers.
+POLICY RESEARCHER / WRITER: This position involves carrying out research and developing policy briefings on areas related to our aims and objectives.
 This can be as part of a small team.
-We provide or arrange mentoring.
+We provide or arrange mentoring / support.